4-500 Reports and Records - Access and Confidentiality

 Law enforcement officers, with proper identification and on a need-to-know basis, may inspect criminal records in their entirety.
 Other persons, including the news media, may inspect arrest records and other available public information in accordance with data practices guidelines.
 A crime summary and access to the public information terminal is available during normal business hours.
 Charges for copies of public information reports will be in accordance with established guidelines.

 4-503.01 ACCESS TO CRIMINAL HISTORY CHECKS (06/21/02) (11/15/13)

 Employees conducting criminal history checks shall disclose restricted or privileged information and data in accordance with established data practices and other statutes governing such disclosure.
 Any MPD case supplements or summaries should include the following information regarding criminal history data:

 - Purpose of the investigation and reason for the criminal history check;

 - Identity of the source of the data or information; and

 - Disposition of criminal history data.

-The Manager of the Support Services Division is responsible for coordinating activities concerning the production or inspection of criminal evidence or records in court as required by legal process.
-In any case involving criminal evidence or other records in custody of other divisions, the Manager shall:
+The supervisors of the Records Information and Property and Evidence Units are responsible for coordinating activities concerning the production or inspection of criminal evidence or records in court as required by legal process.
+In any case involving criminal evidence or other records in custody of other divisions, the supervisor's shall: